 Emily Purdy is the current President of the Michigan Association of Communication Studies, and is also a Student Ambassador and the Wellness Chair for Kappa Delta Sorority.
 She plans on entering the field of advertising after graduation.
 Outside of the classroom, she enjoys running, soccer, snowboarding and traveling the world.

 Singing performance by Zachary Cascalho Cox,

-BA Communication Studies; Minor Music '19
+BA Communication and Media; Minor Music '19

 Zachary Cascalho Cox arrived at the University of Michigan with the intention to pursue a career in Opera; as he began his studies with a concentration in Voice Performance at the School of Music, Theatre, and Dance, studying with Professors Stephen Lusmann and Stephen West.
 His time in SMTD allowed him to accumulate a vast repertoire, ranging from Mozart, to works by Schubert and Wagner.
-His zeal for creative storytelling and curiosity for the world of advertising and media however, brought him to discover Communication Studies as an area of study.
-After taking the prerequisite coursework to declare a major in Communication Studies, the major in Voice was changed to a minor in Music.
+His zeal for creative storytelling and curiosity for the world of advertising and media however, brought him to discover Communication and Media as an area of study.
+After taking the prerequisite coursework to declare a major in Communication and Media, the major in Voice was changed to a minor in Music.
 In spite of abandoning his pursuit of a career in Music, Zachary has kept himself involved in the arts through being a member of the Michigan Men's Glee Club throughout his college career.
 After graduation, he looks forward to joining Google as an Account Strategist for the Google Customer Solutions team.